orionjs/orioncms/docs/roles.md

 **Accounts**

-- ```accounts.allowedRoles``` A array of the roles that the user with that role can add to new users or existing ones.
+- ```accounts.allowedRoles``` An array of the roles that the user with that role can add to new users or existing ones.
 - ```accounts.indexFilter``` The filter of the users that the user can view in the admin.

 ## Example